etsuprun/halefdocs/openvxml.rst

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We assume that you are familiar with:
+This tutorial assumes some familiarity with:

-- Using git or another version control system
+- Using git or another version control system (check out the `git tutorial`_)
 - Using the shell / command prompt terminal to run scripts

-To learn about git and command line basics, check out the `git tutorial`_.

-- Using regular expressions, which we use to search for patterns in the users' responses.
-For an introduction to regular expressions, we recommend the `RegexOne tutorial`_.
+- Using regular expressions, which we use to search for patterns in the users' responses (see  `RegexOne tutorial`_.)

 Installing Eclipse and OpenVXML
 --------------------------------